MunGell/awesome-for-beginners/README.md

 ## TypeScript

+- [activist](https://github.com/activist-org/activist) _(label: good first issue)_ <br> activist.org is a network for political action that allows people to coordinate and collaborate on the issues that matter most to them.
 - [Amplication](https://github.com/amplication/amplication) _(label: good first issue)_ <br> Amplication is an open-source development tool.
 It helps you develop quality Node.js applications without spending time on repetitive coding tasks.
 - [Booster](https://github.com/boostercloud/booster) _(label: good-first-issue)_ <br> A truly serverless framework, write your code and deploy it in seconds without any server configuration files.
 - [Graphback](https://github.com/aerogear/graphback) _(label: good-first-issue)_ <br> A CLI and runtime framework to generate a GraphQL API in seconds.